Also known as:CA-Breast; Cancer Antigen-Breast

 What is being tested?

-CA 15-3 may also be elevated in healthy people and in individuals with other cancers (e.g., colon, lung, pancreas, ovary, or prostate malignancies) or certain conditions (e.g., cirrhosis, hepatitis, and benign breast disease).
+CA 15-3 is not recommended as a screening test to detect breast cancer in women because it is non-specific.
+It may also be elevated in healthy people and in individuals with other cancers such as colon, lung, pancreas, ovarian, or prostate malignancies or certain conditions such as cirrhosis, hepatitis, and benign breast disease.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

 - Should I have a test for CA 27.29 in addition to the CA 15-3 test?

 No. Although it has a different name, the CA 27.29 test measures the same protein as CA 15-3 and is used in the same way.
 It can be used instead of CA 15-3, but you don't need both tests.